Gluten Free in Vienna 2024 – The Sightseeing Coeliac

 Pizza Scarabocchio

-I’d seen Pizza Scarabocchio recommended several times through my research and we made a lunch time reservation although the restaurant wasn’t full.
+I’d seen Pizza Scarabocchio recommended several times through my research and on the trip with friends we made a lunch time reservation although the restaurant wasn’t full.
 I think it would be at night as it seemed popular so I would recommend booking so that you don’t miss out.

 First up were starters, one of my friends had a caprese salad and the other had proscuttio and melon.
 I really wanted proscuttio and mozzarella, so asked if this was possible.
 The result was a proscuttio topped caprese and it was extremely good, and they were all large portions which was a worry with a pizza on the way for the main as this would have been enough for lunch alone!